Editor’s note: This article was updated December 10, 2020 to have the freshest, most relevant Florida FSBO information.

 What is the cost of selling a home FSBO in Florida?

 For many people, FSBO is appealing because it allows them to not pay the real estate agent commission, which in Florida averages $13,394!
-However commission fees are not the only price you’ll pay in selling a house.
+However even without commission fees, there are other major costs when selling a house.

-The biggest expenses you’ll run into selling a house in Florida are:
+Biggest expenses when selling a house in Florida

 In addition, Florida has special costs associated with selling a home, like the Documentary Stamp Tax.
 This tax varies by county, but expect to pay around $2,000 on a $300,000 house sale.